nkind/air-prairies/README.md

 git clone https://git.cs.usask.ca/yol474/cmpt370-fantastic-4.git
 ```

-Or use the Github Desktop to clone a repository to a designated path by entering the below URL
+Or use the GitHub Desktop to clone a repository to a designated path by entering the below URL

 ```
 https://git.cs.usask.ca/yol474/cmpt370-fantastic-4.git